Good and Bad Reasons to Tap Home Equity in 2026

 Credit Score Blind Spots

 Taking out a large home equity loan can temporarily lower your credit score, which may affect future borrowing.
-Make sure you understand the short-term impact and how repayment behavior can help recover your score over time.
+Make sure you understand the short-term impact and how consistent repayment behavior can help recover your score over time.

 Risks of Tapping Home Equity